Ankylosing spondylitis

 Understanding the lower back

-The spine is made up of lots of bones stacked on top of each other.
-Each bone (vertebra) is the shape of a squat cylinder and between each vertebra is a disc.
+The spine is made up of 33 bones called vertebrae stacked on top of each other.
+Each of the top 24 vertebrae is the shape of a squat cylinder and between each vertebra is a disc.
 The discs are made of rubber-like substance which allows the spine to be fairly flexible.
-Strong ligaments attach the spinal bones (vertebrae) to each other and make the spine strong.
-At the bottom of the spine five vertebrae are fused together.
+Strong ligaments attach the vertebrae to each other and make the spine strong.
+Near the bottom of the spine, five vertebrae are fused together.
 They form a triangular-shaped bone called the sacrum.
 There are two large joints on either side of the bottom of the spine that join it on to the pelvis.
 They are called the sacroiliac joints because they join the sacrum (sacro-) to the main bone of the pelvis which is called the ilium (-iliac).

 Lower spine side view - AS